 I've seen recipes for so-called energy balls, bliss balls, protein balls, or whatever you want to call them, floating around for ages.
 But my contrarian nature means I usually stay away from "food fads".

-After a few years of resistance though, my curiosity usually wins out.
+After a few years of resistance though, if the trend is still around, my curiosity usually wins out.
 That's what happened with these Buddha bowls, and more recently with these date energy balls.